 There was very little movement in the shackle after 1 cut

-But that means a total of 5 minutes and 10 seconds and 11 discs to defeat an immobilized Abus Super Extreme 2500 with a mains powered angle grinder, not including the time it took to change the discs over!
+And that means a total of 5 minutes and 10 seconds and 11 discs to defeat an immobilized Abus Super Extreme 2500 with a mains powered angle grinder, not including the time it took to change the discs over!

 That’s incredible angle grinder resistance.
 The total grinding time was slightly less than Litelok X3, but I used an extra 7 discs!
 When you consider the time it takes to change a disc, surely this makes it the most secure of all the angle grinder resistant bike locks?

-Well, that’s what I thought at first.
+Well, that’s certainly what I thought at first.

-However, further testing unearthed a way to cut through one side of the shackle with just one disc, in 47 seconds!
 I stupidly didn’t try to cut the second side, but looking at the disc I used on the first side, I don’t think it would have lasted, and I would have needed to change it.

 So let’s estimate that it would have been 2 discs and 2 minutes to cut both sides.